tualo/tualo-ide/README.md

 Installation
 ============

-If you have git installed:
+If you have installed git:

     npm install git://github.com/tualo/tualo-ide.git#v0.0.2-alpha1

-If you don't have git installed download and unzip https://github.com/tualo/tualo-ide/archive/v0.0.2-alpha1.zip and run:
+If you don't have installed git download and unzip https://github.com/tualo/tualo-ide/archive/v0.0.2-alpha1.zip and run:

 	npm update